 Requesting a deferral or waiver for this requirement

 In some circumstances, sponsors can request a deferral or a waiver.
-For further information, please see our guidance on the deferrals and waiver process for the transparency requirements in the new regulations.
+For further information, please see our guidance on the deferrals and waiver process for transparency requirements.

 If the trial is a Phase 1 CTIMP only involving healthy volunteers, it will automatically be given a deferral for the transparency requirements for 30 months after the end of the trial.